15mm Ancients Suppliers - No Photos Version

 - Mostly a WW2 supplier (for which they are tremendous) Peter Pig have a small range of ancients covering Romans, Egytptians, WOTR armies (for their own Bloody Barons rules) Tuaregs, Parthians and Germans.
-They are nice figures, but the ancient ranges are a little small compared to the Essex standard (not sure about the WOTR stuff).
+In 2022 Peter Pig also announced a new expanded Dark Ages range addingto their existing Vikings with some Saxons and Carolingians.
+They are nice figures, but the ancient ranges are a little small in both scope and stature compared to the Essex standard (not sure about the WOTR stuff).
 Look out for the "Men Being Rude" pack!

 - They come in packs of 8 foot and 4 mounted, all cast in a hard metal with shields and spears in place, with 2-3 variants in most packs.
-There are some pictures on the website, but by no means a complete set.
+There are pictures on the website of all of the ranges

 - The website does what it needs to by listing all the figure codes, and having quite a few pictures.
 It has online ordering via a cart and takes Paypal or Credit Cards.
 All the ranges are designed and cast in house.

-- Now selling as QRF, this is the longtime home of the oft-overlooked Feudal Castings & Friekorps ranges of 15mm Ancients that covers Romans and Greeks, Carthaginians, Spanish, Early Germans, Gauls, Numidian, Parthians, Vikings, Samurai, Tudors & WOTR & European Medievals as well as Auxumites and Aborigine (Koori) warriors.
+- Now selling as QRF, this is the longtime home of the oft-overlooked Friekorps ranges of 15mm Ancients that covers Romans and Greeks, Carthaginians, Spanish, Early Germans, Gauls, Numidian, Parthians, Vikings, Samurai.
 All pre-1900 ranges now go under the Freikorps brand on their website, with a separate listing for pre-medieval Ancients.
 The castings can sometime seem to be a little under-detailed, depending on which range is chosen.
 They tend to have great personality figures as well

 - Possibly in recognition of this, QRF are systematically replacing some of their older ranges - the Imperial Romans were the first to be done.
 Another reason to check the photos on their site